openconnectivity/Sample-Raspberry-Pi-Code/README.md

 # Installation

 To install all the samples described above, just type the following command.
-Typically, this would be installed in the ~/iot directory.
+Typically, this would be installed in the HOME (~) directory.

 - curl https://openconnectivity.github.io/Sample-Raspberry-Pi-Code/pi-boards/install.sh | bash